 Guidance counselors meet with juniors every three to four weeks throughout the year in small group sessions.
 Senior classes meet once a week in the month of September and resume normal frequency thereafter.
 In the first semester, the junior curriculum focuses on career exploration with particular emphasis on self-assessment and identifying general career interests.
 The second semester curriculum centers on the process of choosing a college and the many factors that enter into that decision.

 Detailed discussion of public versus private colleges, inevitably leads students to a more sophisticated understanding of their options as well as familiarity with the subject of financial aid and scholarships.
 Specifically, we introduce students, by means of our classroom technology, to the many internet tools available to them in the college search process.
 In these guidance sessions juniors choose their subjects for senior year and learn to write the college resume.
-English Department Head, Ms. Caughey, and our guidance counselors work together to conduct a workshop on how to write the college application essay.
+English Department Chairperson and our guidance counselors work together to conduct a workshop on how to write the college application essay.

 The senior guidance curriculum for the fall semester moves students step-by-step through the college application process.
 The second semester is devoted to discussion on making the transition to college: study skills, social and academic adjustments, strategies to cope with change, and the formation of healthy relationships in college.